labnol/apps-script-starter/README.md

 Inside the Google Apps Script editor, select View > Show project manifest to open the `appsscript.json` manifest file in the editor.
 Add a new `runtimeVersion` field and set the value to `V8`.
 Save your script.

 ![Google Apps Script - v8 Runtime](images/apps-script-v8.png)

-#### Development vs Production mode

-In production mode, the function names and variable names are shrinked and the output code is auto-minified.
-The production flag is not recommended for testing and debugging the Apps Script code.

 ### The .claspignore file